ward/run/_posts/2016-01-16-beckton-parkrun.md

 ## Course details

-The course is situated in Beckton District Park South and about 1.5 km of it is spent on grass.
+The course is situated in Beckton District Park South and about 1.5 km of the 5 km race is spent on grass.
 This is an important detail.
 The parkrun the week before was in muddy conditions, so the ground had taken quite a beating.
 For this edition of the parkrun, the ground was frozen.
 In other words, all the weird angles that had been formed last week, were now rockhard and ready to make you twist an ankle.

 The course itself starts off on asphalt which lasts maybe 100 metre.
 After that it continues onto grass for 700 metre followed by asphalt again.
 A π turn at